oceanthunder/MrPeanutButter_Bot/README.md

 for comment in r.subreddit('BoJackHorseman').comments(limit=100):
 ```
 You can replace `'BoJackHorseman'` with the name of any subreddit you prefer.
+(You'll have to change the responses and the mentioned characters accordingly.)

 ### 5. Run the Bot
 Once everything is set up, simply run the bot using: